dwharve/corelated/README.md

-# correlated
+# corelated
-correlated is a plugin framework to facilitate log corelation from multiple sources.
+corelated is a plugin framework to facilitate log corelation from multiple sources.
 It consists of three categories: inputs, parsers, and actions.

-The initial reason for developing correlated was to add information from winlogbeat to Moloch.
-Logstash is not a viable method as it queries Elasticsearch for each event to find the correlating Moloch session.
+The initial reason for developing corelated was to add information from winlogbeat to Moloch.
+Logstash is not a viable method as it queries Elasticsearch for each event to find the corelating Moloch session.
 This caused Elasticsearch to be overwelhmed with queries.
-As a solution to this problem correlated uses an Elasticsearch `input` plugin to query Elasticsearch once per `pollTime` seconds, and keeping all records in memory to be matched with winlogbeat records.
-While this typically would not be the correct method to do log correlation, it falls in line with the intention of Elasticsearch to have live, quick results to queries.
-The load placed on Elasticsearch clusters is insignificant, and this method allows for far more than just correlation between two indices.
+As a solution to this problem corelated uses an Elasticsearch `input` plugin to query Elasticsearch once per `pollTime` seconds, and keeping all records in memory to be matched with winlogbeat records.
+While this typically would not be the correct method to do log corelation, it falls in line with the intention of Elasticsearch to have live, quick results to queries.
+The load placed on Elasticsearch clusters is insignificant, and this method allows for far more than just corelation between two indices.
 It allows a python script to "walk" a large database of records with minimal impact to resources.